aolivier23/skyline/README.md

 ##TODO

 - A real lens system.
 Will be much easier to debug before I reintroduce camera jitter.
-- Camera jitter on the GPU instead of the CPU.
-I think it would be a lot less jarring if each pixel shook independently.
-  I think I'm going to lose first intersection reuse when I upgrade my camera model to simulate a lens anyway.
 - A separate texture format for the sky dome.
 I want the sky dome to be wider than other images anyway, and it might also be HDR.
 According to comments in `stb_image.h`, I need to load HDR images with `stbi_loadf(filename, &x, &y, &n, 0)` instead of `stbi_load()`.
 Maybe I won't need to intersect the sun after all with this interface.